Vita

 Research Profile | Current Projects

-In her academic research and policy work, Jessica Noll focusses on civil-military relations and international cooperation with countries in the Middle East and North Africa.
+In her academic research and policy work, Jessica Noll focuses on civil-military relations and international cooperation with countries in the Middle East and North Africa.
 Specifically, she studies the armed forces’ political and economic power in Egypt.
 She has also conducted research on corruption as a survival strategy of the Egyptian regime and examined the role of international donors in the field of anti-corruption.
-In addition, she has studied Arab military cooperation over the course of the war in Yemen.
+In addition, she has studied Arab military cooperation following the war in Yemen.

 Selected Publications